jesse-gonzalez/cloud-native-calm/docs/walkthroughs/database/mongodb-enterprise-operator.md

 Leverage MongoDB Operator and K8s Constructs to Set/Enforce Resource Quotas / Limits / Affinity and Storage Persistence Configurations

-`The Default PodSpec will Create a MongoDB Replicaset with following Defaults:`
+> The Default PodSpec will Create a MongoDB Replicaset with following Defaults:
     - StatefulSet with 3 Replicas
     - CPU and Memory Limits of 2 CPU and 2GB of RAM
     - Multiple Mount Point Volumes (data:10Gi,journal:1Gi,log:500M), each with own PVC

 - Demo:
   - [Manual] Show Resource Constraints for CPU and Memory via PodSpec YAML
-  - [Manual] Show High Request Workflow as Day 2 Action via Calm
+  - [Manual] Show Scaling of StatefulSet Replicas via kubectl
   - [Manual] Show Scaling of Worker Nodes via Calm Day 2 Action
-  - [Manual] Show Scaling of StatefulSet Replicas via kubectl
   - [Manual] Show Expanding of Volumes (PVC) via kubectl
+  - [Manual] Show New ReplicaSet with High Compute Request Workflow
+  - [Manual] Show Adding of Worker Node Pool to Karbon and Set Node Labels
+  - [Manual] Re-Configure Node Affinity to Pins Pods to New Worker Node Pool
   - [Manual] Show Pod Location per Node

 - Cheatsheet:

-> Deploy 2nd ReplicaSet with more resources than what's available

-- Deploy via Calm Day 2 Action a ReplicaSet 3 Member ReplicaSet with 4 vCPU and 8 GB of RAM
-  - Show Pending Status on Calm, and Kubectl
-  - Add Worker Node Pool of 3 Worker Nodes with 8 vCPU/ 16 GB of RAM via Karbon UI and monitor via Kubectl
-  - Observe Completion in OpsManager UI, Kubectl, Calm UI

 > Scale ReplicaSet Members from 3 to 5